openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 ### Hot Button - for Android users

 #### Purpose

+NOTE: The Hotbutton app linked below has disappeared from Google Play.
+There are several others available if you search "SSH Button", but the app setup instructions won't match exactlty.

 [Hot Button app](https://play.google.com/store/apps/details?id=crosien.HotButton) can be used to monitor and control OpenAPS using SSH commands.
 It is especially useful for offline setups.
 Internet connection is not required, it is enough to have the rig connected to your android smartphone using bluetooth tethering.

 #### App Setup